 If we can go back to the numbers, don't just look at what's coming in.
 The whole e-commerce landscape costs money.
-Think of costs for your ERP, PIM, WMS, Affiliate fees, and oh yes, the CMS is also sometimes provided with annual license fees.
+Think of costs for your ERP, PIM, WMS, Affiliate fees, and yes, the CMS is also sometimes provided with annual license fees.
 This is still independent of all human resources, both internal and external.
-Bring you Total Cost of Ownership (TCO) before you make a choice in the software for your webshop.
-By taking into account all software products and services in advance, you make a solid choice.
-Don't go over 1 night of ice; strip all the pros and cons against each other.
+Bring your Total Cost of Ownership (TCO) before you make a choice of the software for your webshop.
+By taking into account all software products and services in advance, you will make a solid choice.
+Strip all the pros and cons against each other.

 The last question in the process: which CMS fits best?

 If you expect to get an answer to this question, please go over the above again.
-The CMS you want to use is not a goal, it is one of the means within all links of e-commerce.
-Your visitors don't care if they shop on Magento2, Shopware, Shopify or if they have to; Woocommerce.
+The CMS you want to use is not a goal, it is one of the means within the intire e-commerce landscape.
+Your visitors don't care if they shop on Magento 2, Shopware, Shopify or if they have to; Woocommerce.
 If you make sure that all parts of your e-commerce landscape fit together, you will probably hardly work within this CMS.
-Okay, well, you'll be setting up campaign pages, adjusting key visuals, and maybe taking a discount action.
+Okay, well, you'll be setting up campaign pages, adjusting key visuals, and maybe setting up a discount action.
 The rest is all done outside your CMS, if well equipped.

 Do you let go of the entire customer journey as soon as the order has been received and paid for?
 All systems and services around your online sales, from purchasing to delivery, complete the e-commerce landscape.